Learn About Brain Injury

 - Virus: This is the most common cause of non-traumatic brain injury.

-- Brain tumors and methods used to treat them: Chemotherapy and radiation can lead to diffuse brain injury.
+- Brain tumors: Chemotherapy and radiation can be used to diffuse this type of brain injury.

 - Drug abuse